Internships & Research

 - Summer 2014: Friday, May 23rd

 Please keep in mind that you are required to meet with the Honors Internship Coordinator to review your application before any parties can sign off on the agreement.
 Please contact the Honors Internship Coordinator via email to make arrangements.
 Please do not submit hard copies of the application to the Honors Building.
-After your internship application has been approved by the Honors Program, you will receive instructions for registration in the HON 404 course.
+After your internship application has been approved by the Honors College, you will receive instructions for registration in the HON 404 course.

 Best of luck in your internship endeavors!